GridGain-Demos/gg8_langchain_demo/Readme.md

     * Alternatively, ensure Python 3.11.7 is installed directly.
 2. A running GridGain Enterprise or Ultimate Edition, at least 8.9.17 ([release notes](https://www.gridgain.com/docs/latest/release-notes/8.9.17/release-notes_8.9.17))
    - Make sure your license includes access to the vector search feature.
+   - If you see any error about gridgain-vector-query or vector search not enabled, you need to enable it by moving libs/optional/gridgain-vector-query to the libs/ folder
 3. OpenAI API key
    1. Visit https://platform.openai.com/signup
    2. Create an account (or sign in if you already have one)